logo placement on shirt

 Center chest placement

-The center chest placement is a popular and timeless option, and it’s almost always visible.
-We highly recommend using medium-sized designs, such as logos, words, or simple artwork for this location.
 The standard size for center chest placement would be 6’’ – 10’’ wide and 6’’ – 8’’ tall.
-Make sure that your design isn’t too high, low, or uncentered on your shirt.
+Make sure that your design isn’t too high, too low, or uncentered on your shirt.
 The design should be around 2.5’’ – 3’’ below the collar, and sit between the left and right seams.

 Left chest placement

-Left chest is the go-to placement for company logos or group uniforms so logos, small artworks or short texts would work best.
-With this purpose, your design will need to be neat and clear, avoid putting on too much detail because the audience will not have enough time to figure it out.
+With this purpose, your design will need to be neat and clear, and avoid putting too much detail because the audience will not have enough time to figure it out.
 The size for left chest placement is typically around 2.5’’ – 5’’ wide, 2.5’’ – 5’’ high, and around 3’’ down from the collar.
 However, you can always adjust the placement to harmonize with the overall of the shirt.

 Full front placement

-For this placement, we suggest applying 10’’ – 12’’ wide and 10’’ – 14’’ tall designs, and around 3’’ down from the neckline.
+For this placement, we suggest applying 10’’ – 12’’ wide and 10’’ – 14’’ tall designs, and around 3’’ down from the neckline

 Oversize front placement

 Though certain designs work well in oversize, you still need to consider the surface area where the ink will cover when printing this size.
 As we’ve explained above, creating a “heavy print” without breathability wouldn’t be a great idea to wear all day long, and this can affect the customer experience.
-For oversize front placement, we suggest you to reduce the ink coverage as much as possible to make the shirt more light, flexible, and comfortable to the wearer.
+For oversize front placement, we suggest you to reduce the ink coverage as much as possible to make the shirt lighter, more flexible, and comfortable for the wearer.

 Back design and logo placement on shirt